 Maybe WPBeginner’s description does WordPress more justice.
 They define a CMS, and WordPress specifically as:

 “A content management system or CMS is a software that facilitates creating, editing, organizing, and publishing content.
 WordPress is a Content Management System, that allows you to create and publish your content on the web.
 Although it is mostly used for web publishing, it can be used to manage content on an intranet, or in a single computer.”

 So begins the never ending list of cool reasons you should use WordPress for your business website, strap in, and try not to get too excited.

 WordPress is a free to use CMS system that can be installed on any website.
 WPBeginner sum it up well:

 “WordPress is an open source software.
 It is free in the sense of freedom not in the sense of free beer.
 You may ask what is the difference between these two?
 Open Source software comes with freedom for you to use, modify, build upon, and redistribute the software in any way you like.”

-It has themes and frameworks
+It has themes and page builders

-WordPress runs on themes and frameworks.
+WordPress runs on themes and page builders.